openphacts/ops-search/README.md

 * target
 * enzyme

-Or POST a query to `/search` as a form with params same as for the GET query.
+Or POST a query to `/search`with JSON data and the same params as for the GET query.

-eg using curl `curl -X POST -F query=Lepirudin -F type=compound http://localhost:8839/search`
+eg `curl -H "Content-Type: application/json" -X POST -d '{"query":"Lepirudin"}' http://localhost:8839/search`

 # Response format